J. S. Woodsworth: Political activism in BC, then in Winnipeg

 Woodsworth briefly returned to British Columbia in 1920 to run as a Federated Labour Party candidate in Vancouver in the provincial election.
-He received 7444 votes, but was not elected.
+He received 7444 votes but was not elected.
 He then returned to Winnipeg.

 He became involved in organizing the Manitoba Independent Labour Party (ILP), a replacement for the locally based moderate Dominion Labour Party.
 The ILP had a platform modelled on that of the British Labour Party, with the slogan "Human Needs before Property Rights."

 In December 1921, Woodsworth was elected to the House of Commons in the riding of Winnipeg Centre under the banner of the Independent Labour Party.
 This district was abolished before the next election, being rolled into the new Winnipeg North Centre.
 He served in the House of Commons for the next 20 years, until his death.

 The first bill he proposed concerned unemployment insurance.
 Even though he was informed by the Clerk of the House of Commons that bills involving federal spending had to be presented by the government, he nonetheless continued to press his case for better labour legislation.

 He also pursued constitutional reform but was unsuccessful in attempt to have Single Transferable Vote system adopted for federal elections.
-In 1936, the government set up a committee to discuss constitutional reforms (but the First past the post electoral system was not replaced).
+In 1936, the government set up a committee to discuss constitutional reforms (but the First-past-the-post voting system was not replaced).

 Woodsworth was an unflagging advocate for the worker, the farmer, and the immigrant.

 In 1929, Woodsworth was a keynote speaker at the annual conference of the Student Christian Movement of Canada, a fledgling social justice movement founded in 1921, and inspired Stanley Knowles, then 21, who later became ordained and helped found the New Democratic Party.

 Rejecting violent revolution and any association with the new Communist Party of Canada, Woodsworth became a master of parliamentary procedure and used the House of Commons as a public platform.
 He at first sat beside the Progressive Party of Canada.
 He was a leader of the radical farmer-and-labour Ginger Group.
 This group's activities led to the 1932 founding of the first country-wide democratic socialist party, the CCF.

 When the Canadian Liberal Party only had minority government following the 1925 election, Woodsworth bargained his vote in the House for a promise from the Liberal government to enact an old age pension plan.
 Introduced in 1927, the plan is the cornerstone of Canada's social security system.

 In 1932, Woodsworth toured Europe as a member of the League of Nations Assembly in Geneva.